 - a relevant industry-based certification, such as Offensive Security Certified Professional (OSCP) or CREST Ethical Security Tester, which people usually study for after they have IT experience

-- three to seven years’ experience in intermediate-level security roles such as security analyst or related roles such as network or systems administrator, or helpdesk administrator.
+- three to seven years’ experience in intermediate-level security roles such as security analyst or related roles such as network or systems administrator, or helpdesk/support technician.

 Common ways of gaining IT-related knowledge include learning through online courses and tutorials, and working on your own projects.

-- Cyber Degrees website - find out about certifications for cyber security
+- Cyber Degrees website - certifications for cyber security

-- International Info System Security Certification Consortium website - find out about CISSP certification
+- International Info System Security Certification Consortium website - CISSP certification

 A tertiary entrance qualification is needed to enter tertiary training.
 Useful school subjects include digital technologies, maths, physics and English.